istio/istio/pilot/doc/proxy-controller.md

 There are three types of discovery services exposed by Istio Manager:

-- SDS is the service discovery and is responsible for listing a set of `ip:port` pairs for a cluster;
+- SDS is the service discovery that is responsible for listing a set of `ip:port` pairs for a cluster;
-- CDS is the cluster discovery and is responsible for listing all Envoy clusters;
+- CDS is the cluster discovery that is responsible for listing all Envoy clusters;
-- RDS is the route discovery and is responsible for listing HTTP routes; the proxy identity is important for applying route rules with source service conditions.
+- RDS is the route discovery that is responsible for listing HTTP routes; the proxy identity is important for applying route rules with source service conditions.

 ## Routing rules